jasylwong/gilded_rose_js/README.md

 I found this a really difficult task, but actually also really enjoyed it in the process.
 It took me a while to fully get to grips with what the objective was.
 However, once I did, the strategy I wanted to use came easily:
+1. Check for any errors or parts not working in the legacy code
-1. Get passing tests with the legacy code
+2. Get passing tests with the legacy code
-2. Refactor the legacy code to ensure my tests remain green
+3. Refactor the legacy code to ensure my tests remain green
-3. Refactor my own code
+4. Refactor my own code

 (Which now that I look back at it, isn't that far from the original TDD cycle 😉 )